 Actively hear them out and respond

 When your customers speak, don’t just act like you’re listening to them.
 Instead, listen to them with all your attention.
 Also, your responses shouldn’t be always scripted.
 Scripts can save you when you go blank and have no clue.
 Otherwise, hear them out first then frame your response.
+It’s crucial that you understand how to listen better for customer success.

 Wait until they have made their point and then respond to them using your presence of mind and intelligence.
 You can also frame questions based on their response.
 Thus make the conversation more intriguing.